tsgates/arch-wiki-markdown/wiki/Zsh.md

     compinit

-The above configuration includes ssh/scp/sftp hostnames completion but in order for this feature to work you will need to prevent ssh from hashing hosts names in ~/.ssh/known_hosts.
+The above configuration includes ssh/scp/sftp hostnames completion but in order for this feature to work, users need to prevent ssh from hashing hosts names in ~/.ssh/known_hosts.

-Warning:This makes your computer vulnerable to "Island-hopping" attacks.
+Warning:This makes the computer vulnerable to "Island-hopping" attacks.
 In that intention, comment the following line or set the value to no:

     /etc/ssh/ssh_config

     #HashKnownHosts yes

-And move your ~/.ssh/known_hosts somewhere else so that ssh creates a new one with un-hashed hostnames (previously known hosts will thus be lost).
+And move ~/.ssh/known_hosts somewhere else so that ssh creates a new one with un-hashed hostnames (previously known hosts will thus be lost).
+For more information, see the SSH readme for hashed-hosts.

 For autocompletion with an arrow-key driven interface, add the following
 to: